 Guinea Pig Treat #3 – Sliced Red Pepper

 Guinea pigs love red pepper.
 One of the common issues guinea pigs face is a lack of vitamin C and just like humans, guinea pigs are unable to produce vitamin C on their own.
-They therefor need some form of fruit or vegetable to make up for this natural short fall.
-Red peppers are naturally rich in vitamin C and are an all time favourite of guinea pigs.
+Also, vitamin C deficiency is an important issue for guinea pigs and will negatively affect them if they don’t get enough vitamin C in their diet.
+They, therefore, need some form of fruit or vegetable to make up for this natural shortfall.
+Red peppers are naturally rich in vitamin C and are an all-time favourite of guinea pigs.

 Guinea Pig Treat #4 – Apples

-Important note with this treat, make sure you remove any and all seeds before you give it to your guinea pig.
+An important note with this treat, make sure you remove any and all seeds before you give them to your guinea pig.
 Apple seeds have cyanide inside them which is simply terrible for your little guys.
 While there are only small amounts in each seed, they are best left avoided if possible.